prrao87/patent-classification/README.md

 ![](img/distilbert_results_unnormalized.png)

-Thus, it's a bit premature to state that the DistilBERT classifier is *truly* performing well, with such a limited test sample size on certain classes.
+Thus, it is a bit premature to state that the DistilBERT classifier is *truly* performing well, with such a limited test sample size on certain classes.
 To gain a better understanding of how this DistilBERT classifier will actually perform in the wild, it would make sense to scrape a random set of around 100 samples from the minority classes ('D' and 'E') from a much larger time period, and seeing what percentage of those are predicted correctly.

 However, even without cost-sensitive weights in this case, and with such an imbalanced dataset, it's encouraging that the DistilBERT classifier is showing such good results!